wellplayed/hxi/README.md

  - All matches will be played on the EU servers, unless both players agree to play on NA
  - Players must be able to stream their games to be eligible
  - The winning player of each game is required to take a screenshot of the victory screen
- - The winning player of the series is required to submit their deck list and their victory screenshots to hxih@wellplayed.org after each match
+ - The winning player of the series is required to submit their victory screenshots to hxi@wellplayed.org after each match
+ - Players must submit their entire deck lists to hxi@wellplayed.org before the tournament
  - Players are not allowed to modify their decks between games.
 If it can proven that decks were modified, from vods or screenshots, it will result in a disqualification.
  - Qualifying players will be allowed to create completely new deck lists for the main event